When Therapy Hasn’t Worked — And You Still Feel Stuck

 The same cycles repeat.

-The same parts of you feel stuck.
+The same parts of you don’t change.

 You may notice:

-you leave therapy with insight — but not lasting relief
+you leave therapy with insight, but not lasting relief

 Many people who pursue therapy are living with what’s often referred to as complex trauma — or CPTSD (complex post-traumatic stress disorder).